Autointoxication chiefly starts in the colon. As Ilya Metchnikoff (1845-1916),

 toxins.
 Some of them, such as indole and skatole are responsible for the

-putrefaction.
+stopped putrefaction.

-However, high-protein diet is not the only cause, of putrefactive processes in
+However, high-protein diet is not the only cause of putrefactive processes in

 the colon.
 Any delay in the transfer of the intestinal contents, induced by